 Specialty pumpkins, hellebores, saffron crocus, citrus, fall herb and veggie transplants, tulip and daffodil bulbs,…

 In our ongoing series about the February Food Garden, we’d be remiss if we didn’t feature fruit trees.
 Here in North Texas, winter is the perfect time to plant fruit trees while they are dormant.
-Whether this is your first year to plant fruit trees, or you’re ready to expand your existing orchard, you’ll always find varieties here at North Haven Gardens that are well suited for our climate.
+Whether this is your first year planting fruit trees, or you’re ready to expand your existing orchard, you’ll always find varieties here at North Haven Gardens that are well suited for our climate.
 We even carry a couple of dwarf varieties that are perfect for small spaces and even containers.

 Fruit trees must have six or more hours of direct sunlight per day, so choose a sunny location.
 As with all trees, plant directly into native soil.
 Dig a hole that is twice as wide and just as deep as the root ball.
 Backfill with the native soil, then water well and apply Nature’s Guide Organic Root Stimulator.